Consent: Making it right for everyone in BRC

 - Foods — Disclose the ingredients, as one person’s innocuous ingredient can be someone else’s allergy.

 - Photography — Ask before taking pictures or video.
 Remember consent to take a picture or video is not consent to post it on your blog.
 And it’s never consent to sell the photo or video or use it for any commercial purpose.

 If you experience any non-consensual contact, we have a team of survivor advocates who will support you.
 They will help you understand your rights, and the resources available to you.
-We have a Survivor Advocacy Center staffed with certified survivor advocates next to the medical station at 5:15 and Esplanade.
-Look for the red cross, then ask one of the medical staff there for directions to the room.
-You may also go to any Black Rock Ranger or ESD location and they will help get you connected with our advocacy resources.
+The Survivor Advocacy Center, located next to the medical station at 5:15 and Esplanade, is staffed with certified survivor advocates who will support you and help you understand the resources available to you in the event you experience any non-consensual contact.
+You may also go to any Black Rock Ranger or ESD station, and they will help get you connected to our advocacy resources.
+Law Enforcement is available — you may ask for them at any time.
+The experienced officers of the Pershing County Sheriff’s Office will be there to support you and file a report if that is your wish.

 We need everyone’s help to foster an educated, empowered and safe community.

 BRC is not immune to the potential dangers of drug and alcohol use and misuse.
-Burning Man Project and its partners in health and safety, including law enforcement, believe in the importance of harm reduction.
+Burning Man Project and our partners in health and safety, including law enforcement, believe in the importance of harm reduction.
 Here are some things to remember:

 - Always be hydrating.
 Bring your own water wherever you go and be sure to get enough electrolytes.